abdee67/urs_breaker/README.md

   <img src="https://img.shields.io/badge/Platforms-Mobile%20%7C%20Web%20%7C%20Desktop-success" />
 </p>

-`urs_breaker` helps you take a large goal and instantly break it into smaller, structured, and achievable tasks using AI.
+`URS Breaker` helps you take a large goal and instantly break it into smaller, structured, and achievable tasks using AI.
 Built with **Flutter + Shadcn UI**, it delivers a clean, intuitive, and modern cross-platform experience.

 ---

 ## ✨ What is this?

-`urs_breaker` is a cross-platform application that converts your big ideas into step-by-step actionable plans using **Gemini 2.5-Flash AI**.
+`URS Breaker` is a cross-platform application that converts your big ideas into step-by-step actionable plans using **Gemini 2.5-Flash AI**.
 Whether you're planning a business, learning a new skill, or organizing your personal goals — this app gives you a clear roadmap.

 ---